 Note: Stripe Connect and Paypal Adaptive are the recommended payment gateways for marketplace models where automatic split-payment is essential.

-A marketplace business model within gig economy revolves around 4 main entities.
+An on-demand business marketplace within gig economy revolves around 4 main entities.
 The admin, gig marketplace website, service provider, and the freelance professional / independent contractors.
 An admin controls the website to bridge the gap between service providers and freelance professionals.
 For that service, an admin earns a percentage for every successful transaction in the form of commission.

-A freelance gig portal is where all the magic happens.
-Service providers set up their account on the portal to advertise their services/products along with helpful information.
+A freelance gig marketplace is where all the magic happens.
+Service providers set up their account on the website to advertise their services/products along with helpful information.
 Independent contractors are central to the success of a portal.
-They visit the portal, look up the products and place the order as per their requirement.
+They visit the website, look up the products and place the order as per their requirement.

 The more independent contractors a portal has the more likelihood of transactions and eventually greater chances of growth and success.
 Payment for the gig is transferred to the service provider after subtracting the admin’s share of the commission.